A Bernstein polynomial approach for the estimation of cumulative distribution functions in the presence of missing data: Summary and outlook

 \section{Summary and outlook}

 This paper developed a smooth, shape-preserving approach to CDF estimation under MAR by applying the Bernstein operator $\mathcal B_m$ to IPW empirical CDFs.
 The estimator is monotone and $[0,1]$-valued by construction and exploits the bounded support to mitigate boundary bias.
-We studied two variants, a pseudo estimator with known propensities and a feasible estimator with propensities estimated nonparametrically from discrete $\bb{X}$, and we derived pointwise and integrated risk expansions, optimal degrees $m$, and asymptotic normality.
-A central finding was a strict variance improvement for the feasible estimator, where the oracle variance $\sigma^2(y)$ is replaced by $\nu^2(y)=\sigma^2(y)-C(y)$ with $C(y)\geq 0$ (Propositions~\ref{prop:variance.tilde.F.n.m} and \ref{prop:var.hat.F.n.m}).
+We studied two variants, a pseudo estimator with known propensities and a feasible estimator with propensities estimated nonparametrically from discrete covariates $\bb{X}_1,\ldots,\bb{X}_n$, and we derived pointwise and integrated risk expansions, optimal degrees $m$, and asymptotic normality.
+A central finding was a strict variance improvement for the feasible estimator, where the asymptotic variance $\sigma^2(y)$ of the pseudo estimator is replaced by $\nu^2(y)=\sigma^2(y)-C(y)$ with $C(y)\geq 0$ (Propositions~\ref{prop:variance.tilde.F.n.m} and \ref{prop:var.hat.F.n.m}).
 The MSE expansions show the usual $n^{-1}$ variance and $m^{-2}$ bias together with a variance reduction term $-n^{-1} m^{-1/2}$ that rewards moderate smoothing.
 Our Monte Carlo results and the NHANES application indicate that smoothing improves finite-sample performance.

 In practice, the workflow we advocate is straightforward.
 Map the response variable $Y$ to $[0,1]$ by a monotone transformation when the support is known or can be sensibly capped; estimate $\widehat{\pi}(\bb{X})$ nonparametrically when $\bb{X}$ is discrete, or by kernel methods when $\bb{X}$ is continuous; enforce a small floor $\pi_{\min}$, or trim or stabilize the weights, to control extreme IPW weights from very small propensities; select $m$ by LSCV.
-One LSCV evaluation has a cost of $\OO(m^2+nm)$ operations, and parallelizing across candidate $m$ and over Monte Carlo replications keeps wall-clock time modest.
+One LSCV evaluation has a cost of $\OO(m^2+nm)$ operations, which keeps wall-clock time modest.
 In our real-data analysis, smoothing added little overhead relative to the unsmoothed IPW curve and produced a visibly less ragged CDF estimate.